PrestaShop/docs/basics/installation/localhost.md

 {{% /callout %}}

-Clone the repository using Git or extract the zip package in a `prestashop` folder inside the document folder of the AMP installer you chose:
+[Clone the repository using Git][clone-the-repository] or extract the zip package in a `prestashop` folder inside the document folder of the AMP installer you chose:

 * XAMPP: `C:\xampp\htdocs` or `/Applications/xampp/htdocs`
 * WampServer: `C:\wamp\www`